victorvasujoseph/LogisticRegression/README.md

 The logistic regression model has been trained and evaluated on the test set.
 Here are the key metrics:

+### Metrics Overview:
+1. **Precision**: The ratio of true positive predictions to the total number of positive predictions (both true positives and false positives).
+2. **Recall**: The ratio of true positive predictions to the total number of actual positives (true positives and false negatives).
+3. **F1-Score**: The harmonic mean of precision and recall, providing a single measure of a model's performance.
+4. **Support**: The number of actual occurrences of each class in the test set.

 #### Classification Report:
 - **Precision**:
   - Class 0 (Low Price): 0.93